cyclosproject/cyclos4-ui/README.md

 ## Implemented functionality

-The 1.0 version of this frontend has only end-user functionality.
-Future versions will include broker and basic administration functionality.
+The 1.1 version of this frontend implements end-user functionality, as well as basic user administration / brokering and operator functionality.
 System administration functionality will always be performed in Cyclos' default web interface.

-As of version 1.0, this frontend implements the following functionality:
+As of version 1.1, this frontend implements the following functionality:

 - User access: login, logout, forgot password, login with expired password, login with pending agreements (no support for secondary access password);
 - Integration with a login form in an external system: receives a pre-created session token and is able to use external URLs for login page and after logout redirect;
-- Account history, transfer details;
+- Account history, transfer details by own user, admin and broker;
-- Perform payment both to user and system, supports direct, scheduled and recurring payments, indicates if a payment needs authorization;
+- Perform payment both to user and system, supports direct, scheduled and recurring payments, by own user, admin and broker;
-- Search scheduled / recurring / authorized payments;
+- Search scheduled / recurring / authorized payments, by own user, admin and broker;
 - Search users (called business directory, as most systems only allow searching businesses);
-- View user profile, with a few actions (perform payment and add to contact list);
+- View user profile, with actions;
 - Contact list;
-- Manage passwords (change, generate new, unblock, disable / enable and set the security answer);
+- Manage passwords (change, generate new, unblock, disable / enable and set the security answer) by own user, admin and broker;
-- Edit own profile (images, basic / custom fields, phones, addresses and additional contact information);
+- Edit user / operator profile (images, basic / custom fields, phones, addresses and additional contact information) by own user, admin and broker;
-- Public user registration;
+- User registration - public, by admin and by broker;
-- Search advertisements, advertisement details (no shopping cart so far);
+- Search advertisements, advertisement details (no shopping cart or publish advertisements so far);
 - Access notifications, and receive push notifications;
 - Run custom operations (self, advertisements and transfers);
-- Settings (currently only for choosing the theme).
+- Settings (currently only for choosing the theme);
+- Access the broker's list of registered users by own broker and admin;
+- Search and register operators by own user, admin and broker;
+- Operators groups (list, create, edit and remove) by own user, admin and broker;
+- Change user / operator group by admin and broker;
+- Change user / operator status by admin and broker;
+- Overview of transfers, either by admin and broker.

 More functionality will be added in future versions.